-^{}GCU 529 may be waived and substituted with an alternate course, subject to department approval.
+^{}GCU 529 may be waived and substituted with an alternate course, subject to approval by the Associate Director of Graduate Programs.
 Please submit the Course Waiver Form.

 1GCU 529 is a required course for the Master of Arts in Passing (MIP).
-Students entering the program without a master's degree, who are planning on applying for the MIP, may not waive GCU 529.
+Students entering the program without a master's degree, who are planning to apply for the MIP, may not waive GCU 529.